rolandrgarceau/a-google-sheet-reader-chatgpt-workflow/readme.md

 #### ChatGPT start

-Everything below this paragraph is from ChatGPT- and it doesn't work!
+Everything below addresses a ChatGPT approach- and it doesn't work!
 It is a good kickoff to get one's mind brought back up to speed without help from a human.
 I thought maybe I could try it out and see for myself just what state their learning model is at currently.

 Like most occasions, security through obscurity prevails inadvertently.
 When the herds are steered through the gates, we see nothing for our offline use case- including human call in support.
 Sale teams only can sell compute instances, and paid subscriptions to talk to SRE's won't get us there either.
 They are trained with the same mechanism.
 They just don't know how to do it, or are trained specifically not to spill beans.
 Documentation also fails to stay up to date by itself- that too is soon to change with AI I believe- as teams focus on outcomes with key results.